 At LogMeIn, we are putting our remote-centric strategy to the test and re-opening our United States offices in July after 15 months of remote work.
-While some business leaders may mandate in-office days for employees, CEO Bill Wagner says “why would we?” and that “falling back into old routines will fail to recognize that while working remotely our employees are happier and more productive than ever.”
+While some business leaders may mandate in-office days for employees, our former CEO said “why would we?” and that “falling back into old routines will fail to recognize that while working remotely our employees are happier and more productive than ever.”

-While evaluating a flexible and hybrid model, Bill Wagner identified four leadership pitfalls:
+While evaluating a flexible and hybrid model, our former CEO identified four leadership pitfalls:

 - Conveniently forgetting the benefits of remote work

 - Thinking you have remote/hybrid work figured out

 You can read the full post on LinkedIn to learn how leaders can circumvent poor planning, avoid the pitfalls, and prepare the modern workforce for a return to office.